 - An archive of Peterborough-focused podcasts.
 Our current podcast is at the top of this page.

 - Pints & Politics is also an informal gathering of local pundits at the Garnet Pub on Hunter Street near Aylmer in downtown Peterborough every Thursday at 5:00 p.m.
 The format is entirely unstructured beyond the sharing of names.
 We talk about whatever people want to talk about.
 As we meet in a public space, everything is on the record.
 Curious?
 Join us.
 You don’t have to drink beer.
 Listening skills are helpful but seldom required.
 Good ranting skills are essential.

 Pints & Politics will be broadcasting our program every two weeks on Trent Radio.
-Our next broadcast will be on Thursday, May 23, from 7:00 to 8:00 in the evening at 92.7 FM.
+Our next broadcast will be on Thursday, July 18, from 7:00 to 8:00 p.m. at 92.7 FM.
 We’ll be broadcasting every second Thursday throughout the spring and summer until mid-August.
-Our program dates are May 23, June 6 & 20, July 4 & 18, August 1 & 15.
+Our program dates are July 18, August 1 & 15.
 If you miss a show and want to catch up, the podcast of each show is posted the next day on this site.
 Go to the “Archive of all our podcasts” tab at the top of this page.

 On the radio show and in these podcasts, we explore political culture, ideas, trends, issues, electoral politics (municipal, provincial and federal), and the practice of politics in traditional and social media, all from a Canadian perspective.
 While our programs are Peterborough-focused, we also tackle provincial, national and international issues.
 We discuss articles, news stories, media comments, and the latest buzz.
 We talk with guests from a wide range of backgrounds and affiliations.

 While we don’t shy away from taking a stand, we strive to present a diversity of opinion.